 From the comfort of their own homes, they need to set up their own ramp, use a timer, and prove that the ball gets faster. (you can invite them to pick up a wedge, stopwatch and marble from you, or just use a cell phone and any materials they find around their house) Tomorrow you’ll meet back and share your strategies.

 Day 3+: Another day passes, and more discussion ensues.
 Now you bust out the Vernier Dynamics System, and show them the motion sensor cart that tracks position vs time.
-You roll the cart down a ramp, and the computer collects a data table full of data.
-You electronically send the data to your class, and ask them to graph it, and use it to prove the cart got faster.
+You roll the cart down a ramp, and the computer collects a nice data table.
+The data sends electronically to the class; you ask them to graph it, and use it to prove the cart got faster.
 You pull up the graph generated by the computer, and compare it to the ones they’ve created.
 Now students are hooked, and ready to engage.
 They’ve got a ton of new questions, and they’re eager to find out the answers to those questions.

 If you’re not sure about virtual demos, see this video tutorial on leading asynchronous virtual inquiry demonstrations.

 See, I’ve got this vision for virtual science classrooms.
 It involves teachers guiding student in using household materials to explore a concept, then returning to the computer for discussion and extrapolation.
 At home, their work may be qualitative, or quantitative, but either way it serves to engage and give them a foothold into the topic that you’ll deeper dive into together.
-In many ways it’s better than in person class.
+Working remotely can actually open up some new avenues that were impossible within the confines of a classroom.
 In a classroom, you’d have 50 minutes to set up, practice, and clean up.
 And if a student is absent, they’d have to come in at lunch, or get notes from a friend.
 This way, if they need 20 minutes or 120, no problem; if they’re frustrated and want to come back to it later, no problem.
 If they’re crushing it, give them ways to grow their work- try different objects or different ramp angles.
 If they have questions during the discussion, they can private message you and you can come back to it later, with their anonymity intact.

-I love the possibilities, and I’m so excited to see science education evolve as a result of virtual school.
+I am excited by the possibilities, and I’m curious to see science education evolve as a result of virtual school.
 But I have one problem, which is that I can’t sell teachers on it.
-Teachers are overworked already, and now I’m asking them to do more work???
+Like I discussed in The Problem of One More Thing, teachers are overworked already, and now I’m asking them to do more work???
 Well, yes and no. Yes, but I believe that once implemented, we’ll begin to see more engagement and enthusiasm, and teachers will spend less time planning scripted lessons and more time threshing through student identified misconceptions and following their leads to new understanding.

 So in addition to simply my random musings, this blog is actually a call to action.
 STEM Library Lab is stuffed to the brim with the household consumables to implement homebased explorations, and also the tech enabled tools or expensive demonstration pieces to ensure that those explorations culminate in robust, engaging lessons.
 It’s here ready for you, and we’d love to help you plan your next inquiry-based virtual unit for after Winter Break.
 Just give us a call.